-The first remarkable property of the slot plasmon modes is the unconventional quantization rule (\ref{eq-eigenmodes-freqs}), where the mode numbers $n$ gain a constant numerical 'offset' of $1/4$.
-It is a direct consequence of non-trivial phase shift of $-\pi/4$ upon reflection of the plasma wave from the gate edge.
-As a result, the fundamental resonance in the plasmonic resonator is excited when $L=\lambda_u/8$, which differs significantly from the familiar expression for frequency in an optical Fabry-Perot resonator, where $L=\lambda_0/2$.
+The first remarkable property of the slot plasmon modes is the unconventional quantization rule (\ref{eq-eigenmodes-freqs}), where the mode numbers $n$ gain a constant offset of $1/4$.
+It is a direct consequence of non-trivial phase shift of $-\pi/4$ upon reflection of the wave from the gate edge.
+As a result, the fundamental resonance in the plasmonic cavity is excited when $L=\lambda_u/8$, which differs significantly from the familiar expression for frequency in an optical Fabry-Perot cavity, where $L=\lambda_0/2$.

-The second remarkable property of the slot plasmon modes is their quasi-bound nature and their decay into plasmons under the gates.
-Formally, this is manifested by a finite decay rate, Eq.~\ref{eq-eigenmodes-freqs2}, even for a clean 2DES.
+The second remarkable property of the slot plasmon modes is their quasi-bound nature and decay into plasmons under the gates.
+Formally, this is manifested by a finite decay rate (\ref{eq-eigenmodes-freqs2}) even for a clean 2DES with $\eta'\rightarrow 0$.
 The decay constant becomes small as the gate-2DES separation approaches zero, $\omega''_n \sim \omega'_n (q_u d)^{1/2}$.
 As $d$ decreases, the decay rate approaches zero quite slowly, implying that observing such modes requires very small separations between the gate and 2DES.

-We now proceed to compare our analytical results (\ref{eq-eigenmodes-freqs},\ref{eq-eigenmodes-freqs2}) with direct electromagnetic simulations.
-This comparison is necessary due to the approximate nature of the Fabry-Perot-type approach (Eq.~\ref{eq-eigenmodes}) for calculation of the eigenmodes.
+We proceed to compare our analytical results (\ref{eq-eigenmodes-freqs},\ref{eq-eigenmodes-freqs2}) with electromagnetic simulations.
+This comparison is necessary due to the approximate nature of the Fabry-Perot-type approach (\ref{eq-eigenmodes}) for the eigenmodes.
 Although it fully accounts for evanescent field effects at a single boundary (encoded in ${\rm arg}\, r$), it neglects the interactions of evanescent fields between the two boundaries.
 This neglect is well justified for high-order modes $n \gg 1$, whereas its applicability for $n\sim 1$ may be questionable.
 The situation is analogous to Bohr-Sommerfeld quantization in quantum mechanics, which fortunately works well even for $n\sim 1$, and we hope for a similar result in our case.